Alfresco/docs-alfresco/governance-services/community/using/automate-fileplan.md

     If you select **Execute script** then scripts are only available if they've been set up by your Alfresco administrator in **Repository > Data Dictionary > Records Management > Records Management Scripts**.

-    If you select **Worm Lock** you must have configured Amazon S3.
-For more information on WORM Lock see [Working with Amazon S3 WORM]({% link governance-services/community/using/worm.md %})

 8. Select additional options:

     * **Turn off rule**: Switch off the rule.